 Students who wish to take courses in one of Columbia's graduate or professional schools or programs must receive written approval from both GS and the appropriate graduate or professional school or program, as well as the instructor of the course, and must also submit a Cross-Registration petition.
 Undergraduate students should have completed one semester and 15 points of letter-graded Columbia coursework and be in good standing within the School to be eligible to petition for coursework in another school.
 Postbac Premed students must be in good academic standing within the Program and must have a compelling reason, consistent with their academic goals, for cross-registering.
 All work for these courses must be completed within the term in which the student is enrolled.

-Note: GS students are not allowed to register for professional courses administered through the School of Professional Studies unless that course is cross-listed within an Arts & Sciences department or program offering an undergraduate major or concentration.
+Note: GS students are not allowed to register for professional courses administered through the School of Professional Studies unless the course is cross-listed within an Arts & Sciences department or program offering an undergraduate major or concentration.

 Limit on Professional Courses Counted Toward the Degree